pauljeter/pauljeter-astro/src/content/blog/software-design-patterns.md

 Code built around patterns is typically more modular and easier to read, refactor, or extend.

 ### Not Code
-It’s important to remember: patterns are **not finished code**.
-They’re proven solutions to recurring design issues, offered in a form that’s abstract and broadly applicable.
+It's important to remember: patterns are **not finished code**.
+They're proven solutions to recurring design issues, offered in a form that's abstract and broadly applicable.

 ### OOP Alignment
 Most patterns come from an **object-oriented programming** (OOP) context, solving problems related to class structure and object behavior.

 ## Common Design Patterns

-Here are a few foundational patterns you’ll encounter frequently:
+Here are a few foundational patterns you'll encounter frequently:

 - **Singleton**
   Ensures that a class has only one instance and provides a global access point to it.